zabbix-byte/cefpythonX/docs/Knowledge-Base.md

 can be found on [GitHub Releases](../../../releases) pages.

-Due to unavoidable changes in upstream API it is recommended for your setup scripts, that for example use PIP to install the cefpython3 package, to hardcode the cefpython version string.
-If for example using PIP's `requirements.txt` file then include the cefpython3 package in the following format if using e.g. cefpython v57.0: `cefpython3 == 57.0`.
+Due to unavoidable changes in upstream API it is recommended for your setup scripts, that for example use PIP to install the cefpythonx package, to hardcode the cefpython version string.
+If for example using PIP's `requirements.txt` file then include the cefpythonx package in the following format if using e.g. cefpython v57.0: `cefpythonx == 57.0`.

 ## Differences between Python 2 and Python 3